victormartinez/shub_cli/README.md

 > jobs [-tag tag] [-lacks tag] [-spider spider] [-state state] [-count count]
 ```

+**Attention:** By default, shub-cli will prompt the last 10 jobs.
+To override that behaviour use the -count parameter with the number of jobs you intend to show.

 ##### Getting a specific job
 ```
 > job -id <id>